-In this blog post by Kristian Bertel, we learn about the Village life in India near Varanasi in Uttar Pradesh.
+In this blog post by Kristian Bertel, we are learning about the Village life in India near Varanasi in Uttar Pradesh.

 Read the background story of these blog photos by the photographer.